Trump went even further than other uber-rich to shrink taxes

 WASHINGTON (AP) — The tax-avoidance strategies that President Donald Trump capitalized on to shrink his tax bill to essentially zero are surprisingly common among major real estate developers and other uber-wealthy Americans.

-Yet Trump characteristically pushed those strategies to the limit, perhaps to the breaking point.
+Yet Trump characteristically pushed those strategies to the limit — perhaps to the breaking point.

 So say tax experts in the wake of a New York Times report Sunday that found that Trump paid only $750 in taxes in both 2016 and 2017 — and none at all in 11 of the 18 years that the newspaper examined.